Make Your Month-by-Month Birding Resolutions

-September: Join a bird field trip.
+September: Join a Bird Field Trip

 Birding with others is a unique experience.
 More people are able to spot more birds, sharing their sightings with the group.
 Many Audubon Society chapters organize local field trips, or you can sign up for a field trip at birding festivals held around the country.
 Google “bird field trips” or contact your Audubon chapter for more information.

 Fall migration isn’t always as spectacular as spring, as many birds have lost their breeding plumage.
 But this is the time when ducks and other waterfowl gather in the millions to make their spectacular journeys, as do sandhill cranes.
 In the southwest, hummingbirds pass through areas like Arizona in large numbers and a dizzying array of species.
-Seek out these amazing sights as the birds journey south.
+Seek out these amazing fall migration hotspots as the birds journey south.

-November: Do more to attract birds in the winter.
+November: Do More to Attract Birds in the Winter

 Winter is a wonderful time to watch birds at your feeders, so make it one of your birding resolutions to bring even more of them to your yard.
 This year, attract even more birds by making sure they have a water source available on even the coldest days.
-Leave perennials with seed heads still attached in your garden, and provide winter roosting sites for cold nights and snowy days.
+Leave perennials with seed heads still attached in your garden, and provide winter shelter for cold nights and snowy days.
 Plan how you’ll keep your feeders full during bad weather (larger capacity feeders are great options in the winter), and be sure you can see your feeders and bird baths from your windows so you can enjoy your visitors all winter long!

-December: Participate in the Christmas Bird Count.
+December: Join the Christmas Bird Count